QuickBooks Online is an amazing program — if you know how to use it.

 Bank feeds can be a little nerve-wracking at first but after you get the hang of them, most of your accounting work will consist of adding and matching transactions rather than entering things by hand.
 You’ll still need somebody who understands QBO to oversee the system and review transactions before adding them to your books, but bank feeds will streamline your accounting work enormously.
 Regular tasks that used to take 2-4 hours can now be done in 15 minutes.

 If bank feeds are the superhero of cloud accounting, then bank rules (also called auto-coding rules) are their trusty sidekick.
 Bank rules work in tandem with your bank feeds, enabling QBO to recognize familiar transactions — like your Verizon bill, your monthly rent, your Starbucks reloads, and your Google Ads spending — and automatically code those transactions every time they come in.

 If you’re not an accountant, you might not understand the elegance and efficiency that bank rules bring to the process.
 But trust us, they save humongous amounts of time and labor.
 With a good set of bank feeds and auto-coding rules in place, QBO can do 60-80% of the boring, repetitive work you used to pay Marge the Bookkeeper to do.
 Experts call this “light touch” or “code-free” accounting, and it’s where the entire accounting industry is headed.

 Tip #4: Use QuickBooks Payments.

-We sometimes run across QBO users who are still using third-party merchant accounts like Heartland and Elavon to handle their credit card processing.
+We sometimes run across QBO users who are still using third-party merchant accounts (like Heartland and Elavon) to handle their credit card processing.
 Although we never say so out loud, the question we ask in our heads is: “Are you crazy?
 Do you like doing things the hard way?”

-Tip #5: use QuickBooks Payroll.
+Tip #5: use bill pay for QuickBooks online.